sagibarshai/domain-analysis/README.md

 1. GET Domain Data

 Description: Retrieves domain data from the server.
 If the domain exists in the list, it returns the domain data.
-If not, it adds the domain to the list and then returns the data.
+If not, it adds the domain to the list for future analysis.

 URL: http://localhost:4000/api/domain/{domain}